 The student must complete the 15 semester hours of required emergency management concentration courses listed below.
-A student who completes the graduate certificate may apply the 15 hours of credit toward the Master of Science with a major in emergency management, the Master of Public Administration with a concentration in emergency management, or the Master of Arts with a major in liberal studies.
+A student who completes the graduate certificate may apply the 15 hours of credit toward the MS with a major in emergency management, the MPA with a concentration in emergency management, or the MA with a major in liberal studies.